dmonopoly/quixote-cipher/README.md

     # Revert back to normal by changing DO_MAIN back to true, and then
     cmake .. -Dtag-grammar=off

+## Notes on input files
+CypherReader, which is used by Main.cc, accepts files where **each symbol is separated by a normal space** (i.e. the space you get by hitting the spacebar).
+So a single symbol could be represented as *xyz*, and three symbols where the middle one is a space *symbol* could be

+    xyz _ bts

 ## Notes on results
 To differentiate tags from observed symbols from the cypher, which could be the same letter, tags that would have been identical to a observed symbol have an